 Music Therapy Internship and Fieldwork / Practicum Opportunities at BKCM!

-Please email our Program Director, toby.williams@bkcm.org to submit your completed application or ask any questions you may have about internships.
+Please email our Program Director, toby.williams@bkcm.org to submit your completed application, or ask any questions you may have about fieldwork at BKCM.

 For more than 125 years, the Brooklyn Conservatory of Music has served our community by cultivating musical opportunities.
 We reach more than 7,000 students and clients through our community outreach programs, which provide music education and music therapy programs at nearly 90 partner sites across all five boroughs, including public schools, homeless shelters, senior centers, and other community and faith-based organizations, empowering students with tools and experiences unique to BKCM.